Ad Blocker Detected

 A study carried out by Ito et al in 104 patients with hepatocellular carcinoma, p21Kip1 and p16INK4a were overexpressed while 37 of the 104 patients were found to have an overexpression of the cyclin D1.

 Cell cycle abnormalities were also commonly observed in the biliary neoplasm.
-A study conducted in the patients with intrahepatic cholangiocarcinoma, 62% of the patients were found to have overexpression of the cyclin D1 while loss of p16INK4a and p27Kip1 were observed in 31% and 14% of the patients respectively.
+A study conducted in the patients with intrahepatic cholangiocarcinoma, 62% of the patients were found to have overexpression of the cyclin D1 while the loss of p16INK4a and p27Kip1 were observed in 31% and 14% of the patients respectively.
 Similarly, about 41% of the gallbladder cancers were detected to have an overexpression of the cyclin D1.

 All these taken together suggest that cell cycle abnormalities are more common in the gastrointestinal tumors and overexpression of the cyclin-dependent protein kinases and cyclins and loss of CDKis such as p21Cip1 and p27Kip1 are associated with the progression of the tumor phenotypes and poor prognosis.
 Therefore, targeting the cell cycle represents a promising and most important strategy for the treatment of gastrointestinal cancers.